connormack/Car-Park-Finder/docs/testing.md

 TODO: For each test described above, indicate the current status.
 Create a requirements traceability matrix to validate the completeness of the product.

+Requirements traceability matrix, describing each of the executed tests and their current status:

 | Use-Case ID | Requirement ID | Test Case | Status |
 |  ------ | -------------- | --------- | ------ |
 | testUC1 |     FR7        | UC1T1     | Pass   |